Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 * **Unit tests**: Unit tests investigate the behavior of units of code (such as functions, classes, or data structures).
 By validating each software unit across the valid range of its input and output parameters, tracking down unexpected behavior that may appear when the units are combined is made vastly simpler.
 * **Integration tests**: Integration tests check that various pieces of the software work together as expected.
 * **Regression tests**: Regression tests defend against new bugs, or regressions, which might appear due to new software and updates.
+Regression tests can also refer to test for decreases in performance (run time, memory usage, etc.) or in the qualit of some output (the resolution of a rendered graph, accuracy of a set of predictions, etc.).

 While each of these types of tests has a different definition, in practice there isn't always a firm delineation between each type.